-Complaints that involve or are about the Headteacher should be addressed to Ms Gillian Barker, the Chair of Governors, via the school office.
+Complaints that involve or are about the Headteacher should be addressed to Ms Andrea Corbett, the Chair of Governors, via the school office.
 Please mark them as Private and Confidential.

-Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to Ms Jacky Potts, the Clerk to the Governing Body, via the school office.
+Complaints about the Chair of Governors, any individual governor or the whole Governing Body should be addressed to Ms Kate Protsiv, the Clerk to the Governing Body, via the school office.
 Please mark them as Private and Confidential.

-For ease of use, a template complaint form is included at the end of this procedure.
-If you require help in completing the form, please contact the school office.
-You can also ask third party organisations like the Citizens Advice to help you.
+If you have a formal complaint, it is important that you use the template complaint form which is at Appendix A. If you require help in completing the form, please contact the school office.
+You can also ask third party organisations like the Citizens Advice Bureau (CAB) to help you.